GilHope/k8s_notes/5_pod_design/4_cron_job.md

 CronJobs in Kubernetes are objects that execute a specified job at recurring intervals.

+When you think of " ChronJobs ", think of "Chron" as in time, ie Chronos.
+Job is self explanatory.
+A Chronjob will perform a job on a time schedule.

 CronJobs are the automated equivalent of running a scheduled task on a traditional server, but are managed within the K8s environment.

 You might use CronJobs for scheduling things, such as backups or generating reports, that need to run periodically or a specific times.